Madhav008/IPOStatus/README.md

 #   Unknown Features
     [] Create a formater for formating the excel in desired format [] Add the UI to check alloted and not alloted
+    [] Check the Files Parllelly
     [*] Add the UI to refill the count
-    [] Check the Files Parllelly
     [*] Setup the admin pannel for uploading the company excel [*] Create a fast way to upload the excel in database

 #   Bugs
-    [] Need to change the headears periodicaly in karvy bash scripts karvy.sh and captcha.sh [] Need to add the check for data.category.include error when Show message (Pan data not available ) [] Login to press enter
+    [*] Add the check if the user have less then 100 pan count [*] Need to change the headears periodicaly in karvy bash scripts karvy.sh and captcha.sh [*] Need to add the check for data.category.include error when Show message (Pan data not available ) [] Login to press enter
     [*] Resolve the 1.7min timeout error
     [*] Create a random id in screenshot